vic007207/puzzlcrawl/README.md

-Functional A-Star implementation and 15-puzzle solver.
+Certified Red-Black implementation and visualization